-well-defined up to natural isomorphism for sufficiently large $A$ and small $\rho$.
-These functors assemble into a functor from the fundamental groupoid $\Pi_1(\mathcal N)$ to the groupoid of triangulated categories and exact equivalences.
+well-defined up to natural isomorphism for $A$ sufficiently close to $1$ and $\rho$ sufficiently small.
+These functors assemble over the subgroupoid whose morphisms are represented by smooth paths in $\mathcal N^I$.
 In particular, for any basepoint $\phi\in\mathcal N$ there is a group homomorphism